Dzenly/tia/docs-md/extjs.md

 * Also you can use s.browser.executeScript to access ExtJs objects your way and return JS DOM for further interactions by TIA API and selenium-webdriver API.

+## Known issues

+* autoGenId for inner components (say for boundlist of combobox) is true.
+Even if autoGenId for the combobox is false.